Research

 International Exchanges

 NIPS has an academic contract or a memorandum of understanding for academic interaction (MOU) with foreign institutions as follows, and is actively conducting joint academic activities including collaborative researches.
-The institutions are Korea University, College of Medicine and Yonsei University, College of Medicine and Dentistry (Korea); Tübingen University, Werner Reichardt Center for Integrative Neuroscience (Germany); Chulalongkorn University Faculty of Pharmaceutical Sciences (Thailand); University of New South Wales, Faculty of Medicine (Australia); Neurospin (France); and McGill University (Canada).
-In FY2023, MOU with the “whole” Chulalongkorn University was newly contracted.
-Also, a joint symposium with McGill University as well as workshop was held in NIPS, inviting 6 P.I.s and 5 PhD students.
-Furthermore, 6 NIPS researchers were sent to Bordeau University (France) to attend a joint symposium.
-In FY2024, NIPS will continue to strengthen activities of international interactions and collaborations.
+The institutions are Korea University College of Medicine, Yonsei University College of Medicine and College of Dentistry (Korea); Tübingen University, Werner Reichardt Center for Integrative Neuroscience (Germany); Chulalongkorn University (Thailand); University of New South Wales, Faculty of Medicine (Australia); Neurospin (France); and McGill University (Canada).
+In FY2024, a joint symposium with Yonsei University College of Medicine and College of Dentistry, and Korea University College of Medicine was held in Yonsei University.
+NIPS sent 25 researchers including graduate students.

 Besides these, many international research collaborations of high quality are performed at the individual researchers’ level, supported by the budget of NIPS as well as NINS and also research grant from outside.